Alva-Theaters/Sorcerer/README.md

 **Contributions Guidelines:**
 ---------------------------------------

 - Currently the biggest need is to complete Beta testing by testing features and fixing issues that come up there.
-All features currently work, but only just.
-Sorcerer's harmonizer logic is in the process of a complete rewrite to greatly enhance reliability, adaptability, and maintainability.
+Most of the features currently work, but only just.
 - This is a massive codebase with a massive feature set that I cannot adequately maintain alone.
 Any help is much appreciated.
 - The vast majority of the code is largely PEP8ified.
-- Professional developers would likely appreciate the steps taken on the new WIP harmonizer prototype, but would likely wish to rewrite massive sections elsewhere.
 - Contact info is help@alvatheaters.com